-If you are a victim of domestic abuse, you are not alone, we are here to help.
-No matter what your background, age, job, race or sexuality, we are here to give all the support we can.
+If you are a male victim of domestic abuse, you are not alone, we are here for you.
+No matter what your background, age, job, race or sexuality, we are here to listen, provide support and give you information including signposting you to appropriate local services.

 One is six men will be a victim of domestic abuse in their lifetime: